matrix-org/matrix-spec-proposals/proposals/XXXX-capability-access-control-for-media.md

 Note: This operation only grants permission for the room to access the media.
-For other users to see the media, it must still be posted in some event in the room, e.g. a room message of type `m.image` or `m.video` etc.
+For other users to see the media, it must still be posted in some event in the room, e.g. a room message of type `m.image` or `m.video`, or set as the room avatar.

 The media object can then be referenced as

 `mxc://{serverName}/room/{roomId}/{mediaId}`

-Clients should grant permission to the room before sending the room message, in case one of the requests fails.
+Clients should grant permission to the room before sending the room message, in case the request to grant acccess fails.

 If media id's are content id's, then this operation is idempotent.
 It is OK if multiple users upload identical content and grant the same room access to it.